Addiction Help for Chandler, Arizona

 The disease of addiction is recognized as a mental illness.
 This type of illness affects an individual’s mind, body, and spirit.
-The disease requires specialized treatment in order to regain balance and take back charge of your life.
+The disease requires specialized addiction treatment in order to regain balance and take back charge of your life.
 Quality treatment can be found in rehab programs that offer a variety of services and therapeutic methods.

-Some of these signs are: loss of control, risk taking, neglecting responsibilities, issues with relationships, change in behavior and in appearance.
+Some of these signs are loss of control, risk-taking, neglecting responsibilities, issues with relationships, change in behavior, and in appearance.

 If you are in Chandler and you have a loved one or you yourself are experiencing hardships from the disease of alcohol or drug addiction, please reach out to one of our specialists.
-We have detox, residential inpatient, intensive outpatient, evening intensive outpatient, and sober living programs for those residing in Chandler, AZ.
+We have detox, residential inpatient, intensive outpatient, evening intensive outpatient, and sober living programs for those residing in Chandler, Arizona.

 Education of Addiction

 Generally, those who struggle with addiction are living their lives feeling humiliated and confused as to why they are unable to stop.
 Addiction is ruthless and can take away everything that you care about and love.
-Addiction is a thief and will steal an individual’s sense of self-worth, love and overall security.
+Addiction is a thief and will steal an individual’s sense of self-worth, love, and overall security.

 Our society at large has stigmatized addiction.
 This stigma has labeled addiction as selfish and views it to be a moral choice.
-However, the stigma is simply formed by lack of understanding and education.
+However, the stigma is simply formed by a lack of understanding and education.

 On the bright side, addiction is finally being recognized for what it is: a disease.
 Noted by the Substance Abuse and Mental Health Services Administration (SAMHSA), “The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), no longer uses the terms substance abuse and substance dependence, rather it refers to substance use disorders…”.

-Addiction is a brain disease that is progressive and potentially fatal, if treatment is not sought immediately.
+Addiction is a brain disease that is progressive and potentially fatal if addiction treatment is not sought immediately.
 Daily substance abuse or consumption is likely to alter the chemicals in your brain, ultimately re-wiring your brain.
 Following this change in brain chemistry, this leaves your brain believing that it must receive the same chemicals in order to stay alive and well.
 Once this re-wiring process begins you step into the bounds and hold of addiction.

-In addition to your mind needing substance to survive, your body also begins to require it in order to function throughout each day.
-Most people do not understand the risks that consuming a mind-altering substance can be detrimental every aspect of your life.
+In addition to your mind needing a substance to survive, your body also begins to require it in order to function throughout each day.
+Most people do not understand the risks that consuming a mind-altering substance can be detrimental to every aspect of your life.

 Hopefully, having been informed with the truth of addiction, you will be relieving some stress in your decision to confront your loved one.
 We know the fight against addiction is exhausting beyond doubt and seemingly impossible, especially for those who are directly affected.
-But do not be discouraged we have not turned a blind eye to the agony of the friends and family who witness a loved one struggle everyday with the disease of addiction.
+But do not be discouraged we have not turned a blind eye to the agony of the friends and family who witness a loved one struggle every day with the disease of addiction.

 We are here to emphatically assure you, that it is not too late to seek guidance.
 It is not too late to fight for the life of your loved one.

-Intervention is a highly recommend method that is commonly used as a way to offer strength and hope to those struggling with addiction.
-As you begin planning the intervention process, it is vital to remember that the objective is to get your loved one treatment for their disease.
+Intervention is a highly recommended method that is commonly used as a way to offer strength and hope to those struggling with addiction.
+As you begin planning the intervention process, it is vital to remember that the objective is to get your loved one addiction treatment for their disease.
 Additionally, hoping to influence your loved one into pursuing the help they need to begin the road to recovery, free from addiction.

-The objective is most attainable with an attitude of compassion, understanding and empathy.
-Although, confronting your loved ones’ addiction is not by any means easy, it is crucial to remain open-minded, positive and loving.
+The objective is most attainable with an attitude of compassion, understanding, and empathy.
+Although confronting your loved ones’ addiction is not by any means easy, it is crucial to remain open-minded, positive, and loving.
 The intervention process can potentially be unproductive and ineffective if your loved one feels that they are being judged or attacked by those expressing concern.